simnil/TrafficGame_ENM140/README.md

 ## Regarding Results

 In the directory `results` several images and video files showing the results of said simulations can be found.
 The filenames of the video files contain the parameter values used for that specific simulation.
-These are the same as in the report (to be added soon...)
+These are the same as in the report.

 - t is the number of time steps that are run during the simulation.
 - L is the side length of the grid